SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/dx-freight/add-dx-freight-tracking-account.md

 >
 > *Prior to adding a DX tracking account, make sure you have completed the following prerequisites:*
 >
-> 1. *Enabled the[label integration](https://docs.intersoftsapient.net/docs/integration-activation) with DX Freight.*
+> 1. *Enabled the [label integration](https://docs.intersoftsapient.net/docs/integration-activation) with DX Freight.*
-> 2. *Enabled the[tracking integration](https://docs.intersoftsapient.net/docs/integration-activation) with DX Freight.*
+> 2. *Enabled the [tracking integration](https://docs.intersoftsapient.net/docs/integration-activation) with DX Freight.*
 > 3. *Set up your<Glossary>tracking webhook</Glossary>.
 For more information on how to set up a tracking webhook, refer to the [Create tracking webhook](https://docs.intersoftsapient.net/docs/create-tracking-webhook) section.
 This is a one-time activity, you do not have to do this every time you add a tracking account.*
 >
 > *If you wish to receive the tracking events via Intersoft using the tracking account you have created, make sure it is is activated by the DX accounts team.*